British Council: 1930s-40s

 In August 1944, after the liberation of Paris, Austin Gill was sent by the British Council to reestablish the Paris office, which soon had tours by the Old Vic company, Julian Huxley and T. S. Eliot.

-In 1946, the British Council collected handicraft products from crafts that were being practised in the British countryside for an "Exhibition of Rural Handicrafts from Great Britain" that travelled to Australia and New Zealand.
+In 1946, the British Council collected handicraft products from crafts that were being practiced in the British countryside for an "Exhibition of Rural Handicrafts from Great Britain" that travelled to Australia and New Zealand.
 The majority of the collection was sold to the Museum of English Rural Life in 1960 and 1961.

 In 1948, the British Council sponsored a tour by the Old Vic Theatre Company to Australia and New Zealand.
 The cast was led by Laurence Olivier and Vivien Leigh, performing a repertoire of three plays: Richard III, The School for Scandal, and Skin of Our Teeth.
 In Australia, the company gave 179 performances and were seen by over 300,000 people.
 The tour made a profit of about £40,000.

 21st century

 The Russian Foreign Ministry ordered the British Council to close its offices outside Moscow in 2007.
 The Ministry alleged that it had violated Russian tax regulations, a move that British officials claimed was retaliation over the British expulsion of Russian diplomats allegedly involved with the poisoning of Alexander Litvinenko.
 This caused the British Council to cease carrying out all English-language examinations in Russia in January 2008.
+That month it was accused of being a front-organization for the British intelligence arm MI-6 by the FSB, in which allegations would resurface in June 2025.
+In 2008, its head in St. Petersburg, Stephen Kinnock, was arrested.
 In early 2009, a Russian arbitration court ruled that the majority of the tax claims, valued at $6.6 million, were unjustified.

 In June 2025, Russia designated the British Council as an “undesirable organisation,” resulting in the suspension of its remaining activities in the country, and limiting access for Russian students and educators to English-language examinations, academic resources, and cultural exchange programmes.
 Following the designation, Russia’s Federal Security Service (FSB) stated that it had identified and 'warned' university teaching staff in four regions who had cooperated with the British Council.
 The decision restricts Russian citizens’ access to IELTS certification, which is a common requirement for emigration, study, and employment in numerous countries.
 Russia also cited the British Council’s alleged support for the 'LGBT movement', which had been officially banned in Russia under legislation designating it as 'extremist'.